steelsojka/JsPyBuilder/README.md

 JsPyBuilder
 ===========

-JsPyBuidler concatenates and minifies (compiles) files and spits out the output.
-This script was originally written for JS and CSS files for web but can be used to concatenate any file type.
+JsPyBuilder concatenates and minifies (compiles) files and spits out the output.
+This script was originally written for JS and CSS files for web (hence the name) but can be used to concatenate any file type.

 Uses
 ====